-Using the EEF's Family of Schools analysis, it is clear that our disadvantaged students progress is exceptional compared to our "Family of Schools" (using data from 2017-2019).
+The updated EEF's Family of Schools database has been suspended since the COVID-19 pandemic.
+As such, analysis and comparison are limited to 2017- 2019 data but it is clear that our disadvantaged students progress is exceptional compared to our "Family of Schools" and compared to current 2023 national data.
 It is our intention that all pupils continue to make excellent progress, irrespective of their background or the challenges that they face, particularly in the EBacc subjects.

-In 2022 our disadvantaged students made excellent progress.
-The preliminary data shows a Progress 8 score of +0.55% for our disadvantaged students.
+In 2023 our disadvantaged students made excellent progress.
+The provisional data shows a Progress 8 score of +0.35% for our disadvantaged students.